carboclan/pm/whitepaper/hashrate-derivative-en.md

 ### 4.3 Fixed-income Investment

-The Synthetic POW Mining Contract decouples risks from mining difficulty fluctuation and thereby enables new financial product such as fixed income investment structure.
+The Synthetic POW Mining Contract decouples risks from mining difficulty fluctuation and risks from underlying price movements, thereby enabling new financial instruments such as fixed income products.
 Investors can at the same time purchase or lease physical mining rigs and start mining, and entering short positions to hedge risks regarding difficulty.
 If the investor’s base currency is USD, then he could also enter a short position in futures to hedge away exchange rate risk.
-The above method could create a fixed income product, which will allow for major capital injection into the mining space.
+The above-mentioned portfolio for example could be structured into a fixed income product with streams of cashflows, which would allow for major capital injection into the mining space.
 Fixed income investors are required to manage the mining farm and mining rigs so that the mining operation runs smoothly.
 Their role is pivotal in connecting the synthetic mining derivatives and physical mining operations.

 ### 4.4 Finance Leasing

-The major pain point for miners has been lacking capital to expand.
-Since mining risks currently cannot be hedged, no one is willing to give loan to miners.
-Miners now can lease mining rigs to risk-free fixed income investors or mortgage the rigs to lenders.
-Capital provider could require the borrowers to enter short position in both mining contract and token exchange rate, thereby stabilize their wiliness and increase their ability to repay loans.
+The major pain point for miners has been the lack of capital for expansion.
+Due to the difficulty of hedging mining risk, there is little incentive for lenders to provide capital to miners.
+Miners now can lease mining capacity to risk-free fixed income investors on demand, or mortgage the rigs to lenders so that they can receive cashflow and expand.
+Capital provider could require the borrowers to enter short position in both mining contract and token exchange rate, thereby stabilize their projected cashflows and increase their ability to repay loans.

 ### 4.5 Cloud Mining

 A synthetic cloud mining service can be easily built upon the mining contract.
 The synthetic cloud mining service targets users who already understand how cloud mining work.

-Traditionally, investing in cloud mining has such an economic model: user invests some amount of money to purchase cloud mining capacity and receives some mining returns daily in the period following the investment.
-User hopes that the total return would be greater than the initial investment.
+Traditionally, investing in cloud mining has the following economic model: user invests a certain amount of money to purchase cloud mining capacity and receives mining returns daily in the period following the investment.
+The investor hopes that the total return would be greater than the initial investment.
 Disregarding token exchange rate fluctuation (or fully hedging exchange rate), cloud mining return only depends on mining difficulty.

 Mining contract can easily simulate the above process: User purchases an array of same sized long positions of mining contract that settle in chronological order, with the lower bound of the contract index being 0.
 This process is very similar to cloud mining.
 The user will receive settlement amount from the mining contract in chronological order.
 The process of receiving the return mimics mining return.
 The amount of hashrate user purchased corresponds to the long position of the contract index.
 For example, the bitcoin mining contract use 10^18 hash/s as the basic unit.
 Therefore, purchasing one long position token is equivalent to purchasing 10^18 hash/s of cloud mining capacity.
 Since the lower bound of the index is 0, long position will never be liquidated, which is similar to mining.

 ### 4.6 Speculation

 Synthetic PoW Mining Contract forms a two-sided market.
-In this market, unit hashrate output can be either longed or shorted.
-Investor could enter a long position to speculate, and become the counterparty of the hedging miner.
-As long as the speculator can precisely predict the difficulty fluctuation, he could be rewarded for bearing mining difficulty risks.
+In this market, an investor could be long or short the unit hashrate output index.
+If the investor choose to be long a position effectively becoming the counterparty of the hedging miner. he/she could be rewarded for bearing mining difficulty risks.

 ### 4.7  Margin Funding